Is having an extra car worth it?

 Smart alternatives to carrying an extra car

 • Reduce the absolute need for a second vehicle.
-This is a longer, bigger change, but a few years later we moved closer to where I work.
+This is a longer, bigger change, but in 2010 we moved closer to where I work.
 My wife could drop me off at work and get back home in about ten minutes.
 That's not terribly inconvenient if we're without a second vehicle for a bit.
 We were a bit farther away from my work when we had three vehicles.

 • Get more reliable cars.
-We started to do this with my Corolla (which I still own) and later with a Toyota Sienna.
 Hate to say it, but not holding your breath every time you start up a vehicle is a nice feeling and reduces the feeling of needing a backup vehicle.
+We don't want to look for new vehicles, but now (2025) our newest vehicle is the 2009 Rondo.

 1. I wouldn't keep a third car in your case if one person can stand driving a minivan as an every-day driver.
 Get rid of the Achieva.
 The new corollas are great.
 Mid nineties oldses, not so much.